|

 the seaweeds.
 Be careful not to step on these.

-but sometimes elongated.
-Short stubby tube feet and tiny filaments
+and sometimes orangey.
+Many tube feet and tiny filaments

 (papulae) evenly cover the entire body.
 These help grip the sand and